microfavmoh/webserver/README.md

 # webserver
-A work in progress webserver wirtten in c
+A work in progress webserver wirtten in c note: the current version is bugged